 *Note: Management may, of course, be a bigger responsibility than leadership where the scale of a management role is much bigger than the scale of a leadership role, for example, the quality assurance manager for a global corporation compared to the leader of a small independent advertising agency.

-Also, it is important to note again that many managers are also leaders, and so will be doing or perhaps will be asked to do, things that appear in the leadership list.
+Also, it is important to note again that many managers are also leaders, and so will be doing or perhaps will be asked to do, things that appear on the leadership list.

 Where a manager does things that appear in the leadership list when actually he or she is leading, as well as managing.

 - There are lots of great leadership training courses that can help you to explore the concept of leadership future.

 James Scouller has an additional and helpful viewpoint on the distinction between leadership and management: He says:

 " Leadership is more about change, inspiration, setting the purpose and direction, and building the enthusiasm, unity and 'staying-power' for the journey ahead.
 Management is less about change, and more about stability and making the best use of resources to get things done...
 But here is the key point: leadership and management are not separate.
 And they are not necessarily done by different people.
 It's not a case of, 'You are either a manager or a leader'.
 Leadership and management overlap.. ."
 (From The Three Levels of Leadership, J Scouller, 2011)